phlipped/paint_fpga/README.md

 # CHANGE LOG

+## 2019-12-13
+### What just happened
+- Overhauled SPI module to use a dedicated clock domain - removed the edge detect stuff.
+- Overhauled tests - required upgrade to latest nmigen simulator that overcomes some deficiencies in the old simulator.

+### What happens next
+- Not sure ...
+I had an idea once, and then I forgot.
+I feel like it was something to do with SPI though.

 ## 2019-12-02
 ### What just happened
 - Created basic motor controller combinatorial logic unit, with basic test